Monica Lewinsky Criticizes Bill Clinton in New Interview

 Monica Lewinsky, a former White House intern, recently suggested that ex-President Bill Clinton should have stepped down from his role in the wake of their notorious affair over two decades ago.
 She disclosed her viewpoint on the “Call Her Daddy” podcast.

-In her discussion with podcast presenter Alex Cooper, Lewinsky deliberated on how the political scandal should have been managed once it became public that she and Clinton were involved while serving in the White House.
+In her discussion with podcast presenter Alex Cooper, Lewinsky deliberated on how the political scandal should have been managed once it became public that she and Clinton were involved while he was serving in the White House.

 Lewinsky proposed to Cooper that the appropriate response would have been to declare the affair a private matter and resign or “to find a way of staying in office that was not lying and not throwing a young person who is just starting out in the world under the bus.”